Skip to main content

 3. Put both spouses on the application if they live together.
 That gives MDHHS the information needed to use the right SSI-related fiscal group rules.

 4. Send proof right away.
-MDHHS says you may need proof of income, resources, identity, citizenship, and Medicare eligibility.
+MDHHS may ask for proof of income, resources, identity, citizenship, and Medicare eligibility.

 5. Track the case instead of waiting in the dark.
-Michigan’s application tracker can show whether MDHHS asked for documents or made a decision.
+The MI Bridges tracker can show whether MDHHS asked for documents or made a decision.

 6. If you already have Medicaid, ask one direct question: “Has MDHHS completed my Medicare Savings Program review?”
 That question matters because Michigan policy requires MSP determinations for many Medicare-entitled Medicaid members.